What Is the Best Torque Wrench for Hydrants?Lowell Corporation

 Making Pipeline Labor Easier Since 1869

 Lowell Corporation offers the best hand tools in the industry.
 Whether you need a strap wrench or a socket wrench set, you’ll want the right balance between cost and efficiency.
-Our custom hand tools make tough jobs easier with waterworks engineers and lineman tools.
-We’ve been increasing productivity in construction, maintenance, and manufacturing operations since 1869.
+Our custom hand tools make tough jobs easier with pipeline tools and power lineman tools.
+We’ve been increasing construction, maintenance, and manufacturing productivity since 1869.
 So let our waterworks and lineman wrench technology simplify your workload.
 With our essential pipeline hand tools, you get the backing of the most trusted name in the hand tool industry.

 Above all, Lowell Corporation is proud to manufacture all of its lineman tools right here in the U.S.A. in the heart of New England.
-All Lowell wrenches are 100% guaranteed with our one-year manufacturer warranty against defects in material and craft for one year from the date of delivery.
+All Lowell wrenches are 100% guaranteed with our one-year manufacturer warranty against defects in material and craft for one year from the delivery date.